taravatp/Genetic-Optimization-Algorithms-from-Scratch/README.md

 6. Applying mutation by changing the value of a gene to a valid number by a probabilty.

 # Results of the Basic Genetic Algorithm:
-**According to the following results, it is ovbvious that genetic algorithm does not converge on multi-modal functions (Rastrigins and Ackley).
-The reason is get stuck in local optimas of the multi-modal functions.**
+**According to the following results, it is ovbvious that the genetic algorithm does not converge on multi-modal functions (Rastrigins and Ackley).
+The reason is that it gets stuck in local optimas of the multi-modal functions.**

 <p float="left">
   <img src="https://github.com/taravatp/Genetic-Optimization-Algorithms-from-Scratch/blob/main/Results/sphere_basic_genetic.png" width="48%%" />